smaileri/bruxelles_fromation/README.md

 # bruxelles_fromation
-I follow Bruxelles Formation program 'Intelligence Artificielle'.
+I follow Bruxelles Formation's program 'Intelligence Artificielle'.
 I post some of my works in this repo.